Doll Domination: Live performances

 The Pussycat Dolls first performed "When I Grow Up" on Jimmy Kimmel Live! on May 20, 2008, on June 1 at the 2008 MTV Movie Awards and on June 12 on So You Think You Can Dance.
 The album was additionally promoted through an episode of the documentary series E!
 True Hollywood Story, which premiered through E! on May 23 and hosted VH1's special Maxim Hot 100 on May 27.
 In August 2008, the Pussycat Dolls traveled to Asia to open the 2008 MTV Asia Awards in Kuala Lumpur, Malaysia, performing "Buttons" and "When I Grow Up" on August 2 and appeared on the second day of the Singfest music festival in Singapore on August 4.
 On August 29, they performed "When I Grow Up" on Today and several days later performed at the annual charity fundraiser event Fashion Rocks.
 The group then performed five songs at a Walmart Soundcheck showcase: "I Hate This Part", "Takin' Over the World" and "When I Grow Up" from Doll Domination, and "Buttons" and "Don't Cha" from PCD.
 Towards the end of September 2008 they traveled to the United Kingdom and performed "When I Grow Up" at the Vodafone Awards, GMTV, This Morning and the Sound and One Night Only and appeared on the covers of The Big Issue and QX.

 On October 14, the group traveled to Australia to perform at the Sydney Opera House as part of a series of concerts promoting Xbox 360 and the video game Lips; the following day they performed a two-song set on Sunrise.
 On October 28, the group performed "Whatcha Think About That" along with Missy Elliott on Dancing with the Stars.
 On November 21, they performed a medley of "I Hate This Part" and "When I Grow Up" at the 2008 American Music Awards.
 The performance included stripper poles, and the girls donned all-rubber outfits.
 On December 12, the group performed "I Hate This Part" on The Hills Finale Live from NYC.
 The group went on to perform on January 7 on The Tonight Show with Jay Leno, on January 18 they performed along with "When I Grow Up" on the 2009 NRJ Music Awards in Cannes, France.
-The Pussycat Dolls first performed "Jai Ho!
-(You Are My Destiny)" for the first time on television on Late Night with Jimmy Fallon on March 10 wearing Indian-inspired outfits.
-Several days later they performed "Jai Ho!
-(You Are My Destiny)" and "I Hate This Part" on MuchOnDemand and on March 28 performed a medley of "Jai Ho!
-(You Are My Destiny)" and "When I Grow Up" at the Kids' Choice Awards.
+"Jai Ho!
+(You Are My Destiny)" was performed through March and April 2009 on various television appearances: Late Night with Jimmy Fallon (March 10), MuchOnDemand (March 18), on the 2009 Kids' Choice Awards with a medley of "When I Grow Up" (March 28), and on The Ellen DeGeneres Show (April 20).
+Furthermore, the group performed the song in and episode of One Life to Live.
+In the episode, the students of Llanview High win a radio contest, bringing the group to perform at their prom.
+Scheringer cameos in a scene.